andrewpw/Digits/README.md

 Installation
 ------------

 Download the zip file, unzip and cd into the file.
-Invoke the play command and execute the run command to see the application at http://localhost9000
+Invoke the play command and execute the "activator start" command to see the application at http://localhost9000

 Usage
 -----